d24it153/synent-task2-productlandingpage-kavyapatel/README.md

-# AURA — The Ambient Focus OS2
+# AURA — The Ambient Focus OS

 A premium, ultra-modern, and fully responsive landing page for **AURA**, a futuristic productivity software designed to induce deep cognitive flow by orchestrating personalized spatial acoustics and circadian workspace light sync.